Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

     - Social
     - Career
     - Financial
-    - Quality of life
+    - Well-being
-    - Life vision
+    - Life
 * In each section, readers  can find a list of books related to the genre.
 * From each book, users have the option to be redirected to the Amazon website to buy the book.
+* From each book, users have the option to be save a book to their wishlist.

 #### Community
 * The `Community` page features 1 column wide for mobile devices, 2 columns wide for tablets, and 4 columns wide for desktops.
-* This page displays random inspirational quotes to motivate users to read more.
 * This page displays people and their readings recommendations/reviews.
 * Users can find also multiple articles on how to integrate more reading into their life and make it part of their personal development.
 For example, 10 ways to make more time for reading.